 The root cause of most organizational waste is due to information gaps, such as an employee not knowing the best way to complete a task.
 In these instances, time is wasted searching, waiting, retrieving and doing rework.

 One way to combat such waste is by creating a visual workplace or visual factory.
-A visual factory uses visual devices, such as signs and procedure labels, to communicate important information at the point of use.
+A visual factory uses visual devices, such as shadow boards and one point lessons, to communicate important information at the point of use.
 That way, employees have instant access to the information they need when they need it.